Assistance for Businesses

 Mandatory Safety Standards for Workplaces (MA EOHED)

-The City has been engaging Revere's business community throughout the coronavirus pandemic through a series of completed and upcoming events.
-Please monitor this section for new information.
+The City has been informing Revere's business community throughout the coronavirus pandemic through a series of online events.
+Presentations from those sessions are available below.

 What can grant funds cover?